 Oxygen-consuming wastes are not a significant source of pollution in this watershed.
-There are no segments of this watershed listed on the Indiana 303(d) list for impairment due to disolved oxygen.
+There are no segments of the Middle Wabash-Little Vermillion watershed currently appearing on Indiana's 303(d) list for impairment due to oxygen-consuming wastes.

 3.1.4 Nutrients